-I wanted it to be salt and sugar free for the under 1’s.
+- I wanted it to be salt and sugar free for the under 1’s.
 So it’s sweetened by the inclusion of red pepper and carrot.

-I wanted to throw in some extra iron, because that always a good idea with first foods.
+- I wanted to throw in some extra iron, because that always a good idea with first foods.
 So there’s some pureed white beans in the sauce (with the vitamin C from that red pepper and carrot to help make sure it can be absorbed).

-I wanted it to to have a fairly thick texture so it’s not too slippery for babies to eat with their hands.
+- I wanted it to to have a fairly thick texture so it’s not too slippery for babies to eat with their hands.
 The beans serve that purpose too.

-I wanted it to be dairy free, for vegan parents or those with allergies, but still have a creamy texture (thanks again beans!)
+- I wanted it to be dairy free, for vegan parents or those with allergies, but still have a creamy texture (thanks again beans!)

 What is the best pasta shape for babies?

-For spoon fed babies exploring texture, a shape like orzo or mini stars would be perfect.
+- For spoon fed babies exploring texture, a shape like orzo or mini stars would be perfect.

-For slightly older babies and toddlers with a pincer grasp and good biting / chewing skills, I love the pasta wheels pictured.
+- For slightly older babies and toddlers with a pincer grasp and good biting / chewing skills, I love the pasta wheels (route) pictured.
 Very easy to grip and take bites off, and they grab lots of sauce.

 Variations on This Baby Pasta Sauce

-While I like to use soft white beans to thicken the sauce, red or yellow lentils work well too.
+- While I like to use soft white beans to thicken the sauce, red or yellow lentils work well too.
 Add 2-3 tablespoons of dried lentils + the equivalent amount of water and cook the sauce for at least 15 minutes, until the lentils are cooked, before pureeing.

-Up the calorie content of this pasta sauce with some ground almonds.
+- Up the calorie content of this pasta sauce with some ground almonds.
 Add a spoonful or two + the equivalent amount of water alongside the canned tomatoes, and they will puree nicely into the sauce.

-Even More Pasta for Babies
+First Tomato Pasta Sauce for Babies